-In 1940, our founder Thurgood Marshall created LDF with a vision of what America should look like and the rightful place that African Americans should have in it to truly make our nation realize its democratic ideals.
+In 1940, our founder, Thurgood Marshall, created LDF with a vision of what America should look like, and aimed to ensure that African Americans attain veritable and rightful equality that would truly make the United States realize its democratic ideals.
 With historic legal victories that desegregated schools, expanded access to the ballot box, and opened pathways to quality education and jobs, LDF and its allies have made significant headway in advancing this mission.
 Though, there are still many barriers that need to be broken down and rightful legal protections that need to be secured – and we will continue to work tirelessly to achieve these objectives.

-“This is a time in which young people are very conscious, willing to put themselves on the line and make sacrifices, very much like the young people in the civil rights movement.” – Sherrilyn Ifill, President and Director-Counsel
+“This is a time in which young people are very conscious, willing to put themselves on the line and make sacrifices, very much like the young people in the civil rights movement.”

 Just like the lawyers and advocates before us, this generation is engaged in extraordinary work.
 We have a young, dynamic, and diverse team that is well-versed in the legacy they advance each day.
 Their steadfast dedication is a testament to the civil rights heroes who came before them and the future generations whose lives will be shaped by their efforts.

 We honor the next generation of civil rights litigators–members of our team who are creating the civil rights narrative of the future and building a more equitable tomorrow.
 During this important month, we ask that you help support our team’s crucial work by following them on Twitter as they share their experiences working on the front lines of civil rights legal reform.